The Symbolism Of Goddess Durga

 The Significance Of Durga’s Eight Hands And Weapons

 She is depicted as a warrior woman with 8 hands carrying weapons of eight kinds assuming mudras (actions of hands and fingers), that represent her teachings.

-Chanting Durga Mantra – Om Dum Durgayei Namaha effects on the practitioner:
+The Effects Of Chanting Durga Mantra – Om Dum Durgayei Namaha

 It is considered that by reciting (aloud or mentally) this protection mantra regularly one gets prosperity, beauty, and intelligence and the Divine Mother will remove the mental, physical and worldly problems in life and shower us with her unlimited blessings.

 Furthermore, this powerful mantra can be used for different types of problems that you face in your life related to money, bad luck, health problems, and failures.
 To make it effective, one must show humility and acknowledgment of one’s incompetence and ignorance, and honest invocation of the Divine Mother’s grace.

 Om Dum Durgayei Namaha Mantra Meaning In English

 “Salutations to She who is beautiful to the seeker of truth and terrible in appearance to those who would injure devotees of truth.”

 Festival of Navratri